rystsov/mongodb-transaction-example/README.md

 ## ACID transactions in MongoDB

 It seems that MongoDB doesn't support transaction.
-There are a lot of similar answers to questions related to transactions and MongoDB:
+There are a lot of similar answers to questions related to transactions in MongoDB:

 > MongoDB doesn't support complex multi-document transactions.
 If that is something you absolutely need it probably isn't a great fit for you.